-Get your personally autographed deluxe hardcover edition of Beatles Gear by Andy Babiuk from Fab Gear with FREE two day Priority Mail shipping anywhere in the US for only $40!
+NEW – Order your personally autographed deluxe hardcover edition of Beatles Gear The Ultimate Edition by Andy Babiuk from Fab Gear with FREE two day Priority Mail shipping anywhere in the US for only $60!

 NOTE: Free shipping for US customs only, email us about international orders.

-This critically acclaimed book is the first to tell the full story of how the Beatles made their music.
+This critically acclaimed book is now expanded with over 650 new and previously unpublished photos as well as plenty of new and never before told stories.
+This book is the first to tell the full story of how the Beatles made their music.
 It details exactly which guitars, drums, amplifiers and keyboards the Beatles used at the key points of their relatively brief but entirely revolutionary career…from the formation of the Quarry Men skiffle group in the 1950s to the dissolution of the Beatles in 1970.

-It provides a fascinating fresh insight into Beatle history from an entirely new viewpoint, and along the way many myths are exploded and dozens of stories told for the first time.
+It provides a fascinating fresh insight into Beatle history from an entirely new viewpoint, and along the way many myths are exploded and dozens of stories told for the first time, and many more since its first release.

 John, Paul, George and Ringo’s moves from cheap early instruments to the pick of 1960s technology is carefully and entertainingly documented in an easy to read narrative, fully illustrated with many unseen photographs, a cache of rare memorabilia, and a unique collection of specially photographed actual Beatle instruments.